zeko-labs/zeko/src/app/zeko/circuits/design/README.md

   This account is referred to as the _outer_ account.
   There is a corresponding _inner_ account on the L2, whereto you can post actions to communicate the other way.
-  On commit, the action states are synchronised.
+  On commit, the action states are synchronized.
-  Notably, the outer action state is synchronised _up to some point_, to ensure that sequencer does not waste work synchronising something that might be rolled back immediately.
+  Notably, the outer action state is synchronized _up to some point_, to ensure that sequencer does not waste work synchronizing something that might be rolled back immediately.
 - Actions on the outside:
   + Witness (witness arbitrary account update)